Chart Color Schemes

 Clarence Gardens's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Clarence Gardens.
-Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
+Analysis of health metrics indicates strong performance across Clarence Gardens.
+Mortality rates and chronic condition prevalence were low for both young and old age cohorts.

-Private health cover was found to be very high at approximately 58% of the total population (~1,401 people), compared to 52.7% across Greater Adelaide.
-The most common medical conditions in the area were mental health issues and asthma, impacting 7.6 and 6.7% of residents respectively.
-75.2% of residents declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+Private health cover was found to be high at approximately 58% of the total population (~1,379 people), compared to 52.7% across Greater Adelaide.
+The most common medical conditions were mental health issues (7.6%) and asthma (6.7%).
+A significant majority, 75.2%, declared themselves completely clear of medical ailments, higher than the 67.9% across Greater Adelaide.
 Working-age residents had low chronic condition prevalence.
-The area has 14.5% of residents aged 65 and over (349 people), lower than the 19.3% in Greater Adelaide.
-Health outcomes among seniors were above average, with national rankings broadly in line with the general population.
+Clarence Gardens has 14.5% of residents aged 65 and over (343 people), lower than Greater Adelaide's 19.2%.
+Health outcomes among seniors were above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health